semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 semgrep --supply-chain --include=requirements.txt
 ```

-Alternatively, your repository may have a lockfile of the same name (`requirements.txt`), but you want to generate a fresh and updated version.
+Alternatively, your repository may already have a `requirements.txt` file, but you want to generate a fresh and updated version.

 Running the previous command results in the following error: